UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/CriticalMAAS phase 1 research plan.md

 - Make mine report data sub-settable by geologic formation, lithology, etc. through linking to TA1 output (and geologic mapping from other sources)
 - Provide these point data objects using standardized APIs that can be queried and assimilated in TA3 modeling

-## Adjustments in response to initial challenges
+## Adjustments in response to project integration

 We have adapted our approach somewhat in light of initial integrations with other performers and discussions with other TAs.
 Key new things we would like to emphasize: